AGQ-INA/AGQ/code/P4/README.md

 The P4 program does not check nor update the ICRC value, so the end-host servers should disable ICRC checking.

 ### 3.2 some notes for the example code
 In the example code, we integrate the AGQ switch plugin in a simple INA method.
 For simplicity, we just use one pipe to implement all the fuctions, and aggregate 4 uint data.
 You can implement your INA code in another pipe to meet your need.
+In this example code, we integrate all the table entries in the match-action part, so you don't need to configure the tables after you run the code.

 For implementation detail, pls refer to the paper.